vangaprasannakumar/Attendance-Tracker/README.md

 - **Google Sites** — embed via raw HTML widget
 - **Any web server** — copy the three files to the document root

-> The files have zero external build dependencies.
-No npm, no webpack, no framework.

 ### Step 6 — Add shifts and employees

 1. Log in as Admin